Close your eyes for a few seconds, and imagine the type of person I will describe to you.

 Eventually, the conscious mind has the will, and the unconscious mind has the power.
 Willpower can be just one of many positive results of a harmonic relationship between both.
 When it doesn’t, you feel out of balance.
 When need be, so, you can change your life by being in charge of your own mind.

 While I know it will never cure a purely physical illness like MS, it’s quite important to mentally take charge of your chronic illness.
 Some days, it can be part of the battle won when pain, fatigue, people or other issues drag you down.
-Anyone who lives with a chronic illness will tell you it’s not an easy ride, and that it sometimes feel like a rough, never-ending battle.
+Anyone who lives with a chronic illness will tell you it’s not an easy ride, and that it sometimes feels like a rough, never-ending battle.
 There are many ways of coping, like building yourself up in such a way that a new outlook on life partly diminishes physical issues.

 I apologise for the poor subject choice, now, but that case study happens to be me.

-I just turned 42 physically, but currently there is no physical energy left in me, so I’m dragging a rundown body around everywhere I go.
-Mentally I also feel 42 years old at the moment, when I usually feel like an eternal 25 year old in my mind.
+I just turned 42 physically, but currently, there is no physical energy left in me, so I’m dragging a rundown body around everywhere I go.
+Mentally I also feel 42 years old at the moment, when I usually feel like an eternal 25-year-old in my mind.
 Because of MS-related Uhthoff’s Phenomenon, and living with a vast amount of stress as well as chronic pain, it now has me down at the age of a physical 72 y/o.
 Seventy-two is in my recollection a near-Wimbledon-title, and absolutely not an exaggeration of the facts.

-With all this in mind, I needed to weatherproof myself against flare ups because my already upset sleep patterns have turned savage.
+With all this in mind, I needed to weatherproof myself against flare-ups because my already upset sleep patterns have turned savage.
 I am physically so tired that after changing bedsheets and a shower, I am literally too tired to dry myself after the shower.
 No matter how hard I try, picking up the towel, lifting it to shoulder-height to dry my pixie haircut is physically too hard to do, and anything but funny.

 The first time it happened, I was angry at my illness.